About compliance audits

 Health & Safety

-With hybrid working becoming the norm, staff need to be compliant with the official guidance for working safely under this policy.
+With hybrid working becoming the norm, staff must comply with the official guidance for working safely under this policy.

 And for those working exclusively at home, we have a Working from Home Self Assessment to help ensure your team stays safe, healthy and legally compliant.